One: the air smells cold tonight. I forget that cold has a particular scent, living here in central Texas.

 I remember sitting over coffee in some diner with the lover.
 I had been musing about how perhaps I was too needy, asking for too much affection from my fiancé.
 That I was being unreasonable.
 He pulled the tiny empty cream tubs toward him and said something like: Who’s to say what’s too much?
 Or not enough?
 Maybe for me it’s one cream tub.
 Maybe for you it’s five.
 That’s the right amount of cream for you–and the right person will be happy to give you five.

-It was at that point that I stopped being engaged… internally.
+It was at that point that I stopped being a fiancée… internally.
 I was a five-creams person, and it wasn’t working to push on someone who at that point only had one cream at a time.

 So really — who’s to say what’s too much?
 Or not enough?
 If they were logical, they wouldn’t be called feelings, they’d be called reasons.